sbose03/CS210final/README.md

 Plots

-The following visualizations are included in the project:
+The following visualizations are included in the project (in order):

-Distribution of payment types (Pie Chart)
+1. Distribution of payment types (Pie Chart)

-Average transaction amounts for fraudulent transactions by type (Bar Chart)
+2. Average transaction amounts for fraudulent transactions by type (Bar Chart)

-Comparison of average amounts and balances for fraud vs. non-fraud cases (Bar Charts)
+3. Comparison of average amounts and balances for fraud vs. non-fraud cases (Bar Charts)

-Time-series visualization of fraud and non-fraud cases over time (Line Plots)
+4. Time-series visualization of fraud and non-fraud cases over time (Line Plots)

-Scatter plot showing fraud versus origin account balances
+5. Scatter plot showing fraud versus origin account balances

 NOTE: The last three plots were saved separately and are included as image files in the repository due to rendering issues in the notebook.